Skip to content

 Health Systems of Italy

 Despite reputations and considerable prejudices even on most Italians, Italy is actually a country to expect for affordable health care with the best standards of medical assistance.
-Italian doctors are well-trained and very passionate about their profession, and their private hospitals are comparable with any country.
+Italian doctors are well trained and very passionate about their profession, and their private hospitals are comparable with any country.
 However, there are some state hospitals in Italy that are very patchy, providing comfort way below what most northern Europeans and Americans expect.
 These hospitals are normally found in southern Italy.
 To stay away with this, expatriates and Italians alike prefer to consider a private health insurance to generally cover the expensive costs of hospitalizations and surgeries just to have the comfort needed and to avoid waiting on long lists that are normally common on most state systems.

 The National Health System of Italy